godotengine/godot-docs/tutorials/3d/gi_probes.rst

 Quality
 -------

-GIProbes are quite demanding.
-It is possible to use lower quality voxel cone tracing in exchange of more performance.
+``GIProbe``s are quite demanding.
+It is possible to use lower quality voxel cone tracing in exchange for more performance.

 .. image:: img/giprobe_quality.png